Neev1108/Single-Cell-Pipeline/README.md

 	Provide a marker gene file to annotate the data.
 Format described below.
 --species SPECIES (default: "")
-	Species of the sample (ex. human, mouse, etc.).
-Not 	required if marker gene file was provided.
+	Species of the sample (ex. human, mouse).
+Will be used to retrieve marker gene data if file not provided (Human and Mouse only).
 --tissue TISSUE (default: "")
 	Tissue type of the sample (ex. brain, heart, etc.).
-Not 	required if marker gene file was provided.
+Will be used to retrieve marker gene data if file not provided (Human and Mouse only).
 --K TOP_K (default: 450)
 	Top K genes to include in annotation scoring.
 --bins M (default: 20)